Walton drives in 3 as Mariners beat Diamondbacks 7-3 - WHIZ News

 UP NEXT

-Mariners: Head home for a makeup doubleheader with the Oakland Athletics on Monday.
+Mariners: Head home for a makeup doubleheader with the Athletics.
 A three-game series at home with Oakland was postponed earlier this month due to a positive test for COVID-19 among the A’s traveling party.
 LHP Marco Gonzales (5-2, 3.02 ERA) starts the opener for the Mariners, with the second game to be a collection of relievers with an opener.

 Diamondbacks: After Monday’s off day, LHP Madison Bumgarner (0-4, 7.52 ERA) is scheduled to start for Arizona in Anaheim on Tuesday against the Los Angeles Angels.